socialgorithm/docs/CONTRIBUTING.md

 To edit the left navigation, edit `SUMMARY.md`.

+## Editing Images

+Edit images by going to https://www.draw.io and loading the XML file of the same name.
+When done save the XML file **AND the image file.**

 # Publishing changes

 Changes are picked up by Github Pages from the `docs/` folder.
 A git pre-push hook is available (`hooks/pre-push`) that will build the project, and you can enable it by running: